Ectoracer/Exolink/README.md

 PORT=3000
 SOURCE_CODE=https://github.com/jbmagination/exolink
 LINK_KEY=[XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX]
+CUSTOM_LINK=false
 ```

 For most people, `SOURCE_CODE` should always be `https://github.com/jbmagination/exolink`.
 Leave it as is unless you've modified the source code (you'll know if you have), in which case you'll need to publish the modified source code and put a link to it in `SOURCE_CODE`.

+`CUSTOM_LINK` *must* be false.
+Only official instances have access to custom links (`exo.page.link`), because it requires access to the Firebase project associated with it.

 Then, install the necessary dependencies with `npm ci` or `npm install`.
 You can host Exolink from there with `node index`.
 You'll be able to access Exolink from the port listed in the console.